atul1503/Knowledge/Kotlin.md

     ```
     The `id("org.jetbrains.dokka")` tells Gradle to use the Dokka plugin.
 The version `"1.9.10"` specifies which version of Dokka to use - make sure it matches or is compatible with your Kotlin version.

+    **Important**: The Dokka plugin must be applied to each individual module where you want to generate documentation, not in the root project's build file.
+If you put it in the root build.gradle.kts, the tasks won't be available in your modules.

 32. For multi-module projects, add Dokka to each module that needs documentation:
     ```kotlin
-    // In each module's build.gradle.kts
+    // In each module's build.gradle.kts (NOT in root build.gradle.kts)
     plugins {
         kotlin("jvm")
         id("org.jetbrains.dokka")